-Crossrail's trains will be electrically powered.
-It is proposed to 'electrify' the Great Western Main Line between Airport Junction and Maidenhead.
-This will involve the installation of masts and gantries to support the overhead lines and construction of line side sub-stations.
+Crossrail's trains would be electrically powered.
+Crossrail therefore propose to 'electrify' the Great Western Main Line between Airport Junction and Maidenhead.
+This would involve the installation of masts and gantries to support the overhead lines and construction of line side sub-stations.

-Heathrow Express will remain unaffected.
+Heathrow Express would remain unaffected.